 A typical dermaroller should last for up to 15 treatments.
 The main reason for replacing your microneedling device is the sharpness of the needles.
 Similar to razor blades that get dull after 7-12 usages depending on the blade type and the size of shaving area, the needles in your dermaroller get dull with usage and need to be replaced.

 Quick note, some dermarollers are designed with the detachable heads, so instead of disposing the entire unit you are replacing just the roller head.
-It is also recommended to dispose your microneedling device if you accidentally dropped your device as the needles can be damaged or bend.
+It is also recommended to dispose your microneedling device if you accidentally dropped it, as bent needles can be damaging.

 Prepare Your Skin For Microneedling

 As mentioned before, safety is a big concern when using microneedling tools at home.
 In order to limit risk of skin infection you should carefully follow instructions on how to clean dermaroller, dermapen or dermastamp, and how to care for your microneedling device, Also, it is important to know how to use the microneedling device properly and how to prepare your skin for the microneedling procedure.
 For example, here are few simple essential steps to get your skin ready for derma rolling:

 - Wash your hands

 - Remove all makeup by using makeup remover

 - Wash your face with a mild cleanser

 - Apply toner using cotton rounds and let it dry

 - If using needles longer than 0.75mm – disinfect targeted skin area by swiping it with the alcohol.
 Also, you might need to use numbing cream if you have overly sensitive skin or can’t tolerate mild to moderate pain.